simonevallifuoco/RTIS-Bao-Hypervisor-RXM/README.md

 In order to correctly run FreeRTOS code, bao-demos/wrkdir/srcs/freertos/src/arch/armv8/inc/FreeRTOSConfig.h must be modified to set configTOTAL_HEAP_SIZE and configTICK_RATE_HZ depending on the desired heap size and tick rate.

-main.c program in bao-demos/wrkdir/srcs/freertos must be modified to run matrix product or quicksort, then FreeRTOS must be compiled, and Bao must be re-built.
+FreeRTOS main.c program in bao-demos/wrkdir/srcs/freertos must be modified to run matrix product or quicksort, then FreeRTOS must be compiled, and Bao must be re-built.

 ### fault_isolation
 In _fault\_isolation_ folder there are the FreeRTOS and Linux programs used for fault isolation tests.